vyca2017/content/content/reference/auth/authorization/authorization.md

 # Authorization

-Graphcool features a simple yet powerful permission system that integrates seamlessly with the available [authentication options]().
+Graphcool features a simple yet powerful permission system that integrates seamlessly with the available [authentication providers](!alias-seimeish6e#authentication-providers).

 > For a better getting started experience, every new Graphcool project is prepopulated with permissions that allow all operations. **Make sure to adjust the permission setup before your app goes to production**.